Castelo de São Jorge

 • Chiado

-The ruined Carmo Convent is said to be Lisbon's loveliest church, despite the fact it hasn’t had a roof since it fell in during the 1755 earthquake.
+The ruined Carmo Convent is said to be Lisbon's loveliest church, despite the fact it hasn’t had a roof since the 1755 earthquake.
 It now stands as a reminder of the earthquake and a memorial.
 The beautiful gothic arches still stand and are well worth viewing.
-Much of the architecture dates back to the 1300s, while Manueline (Portuguese Gothic) windows and other details were added later, in the 16th and 18th centuries.
-You'll even be able to spot eerie South American mummies (a young boy and a young girl from Peru) if you like closely.
+Much of the architecture dates back to the 1300s, while Manueline (Portuguese Gothic) windows and other details were added later, in the sixteenth and eighteenth centuries.
+You'll even be able to spot eerie South American mummies (a young boy and a young girl from Peru) if you look closely.

 Advertising